 Trial treatment is delivered by means of an infusion catheter and device, supplied as a sterile prepacked kit and licensed for the delivery of local anaesthetic.
-At the end of the surgical procedure the surgeon inserts the infusion catheter percutaneously into the subpectoral plane under direct vision within the surgical field.
-After skin closure, a 20 mL bolus of active or comparator treatment is given via the catheter, which is then connected to the infusion device to provide an infusion of trial treatment at a continuous rate of 5 mL/h for 24 h.
-In the active treatment arm this equates to a 50 mg bolus of levobupivacaine followed by an infusion of 12.5 mg/h.
+At the end of the surgical procedure the surgeon inserts the infusion catheter percutaneously into the sub-pectoral plane under direct vision within the surgical field.
+After skin closure, a 20ml bolus of active or comparator treatment is given via the catheter, which is then connected to the infusion device to provide an infusion of trial treatment at a continuous rate of 5ml/hr for 24 hours.
+In the active treatment arm this equates to a 50mg bolus of levobupivacaine followed by an infusion of 12.5mg/hr.

-Postoperative management and outcome assessment
+Post-operative management and outcome assessment

-In the recovery unit, postoperative pain is routinely managed with 2-3 mg aliquots of intravenous morphine to achieve a Verbal Rating Scale pain score of nonemild pain.
-All participants are provided with a PCA system set up to deliver intravenous morphine boluses of 1 mg with a 5-minute lock-out and no background infusion.
+In the Recovery Unit, post-operative pain is routinely managed with 2-3mg aliquots of IV morphine to achieve a Verbal Rating Scale (VRS) pain score of none-mild pain.
+All participants are provided with a PCA system set up to deliver IV morphine boluses of 1mg with a 5 minute lock-out and no background infusion.
 Once all other routine recovery discharge criteria have been met, the patient is transferred to the ward.
 A baseline VAS pain score is recorded prior to transfer to the ward.

-Participants are asked to complete VAS pain scores at rest every 4 h, with reminders from ward staff.
-The sub-pectoral infusion is discontinued after 24 h and the catheter removed, together with the PCA system.
-Outcome measures are assessed at 24 h and at routine follow-up visits, approximately 10-14 days and 6 months after the day of surgery (table 1).
+Participants are asked to complete VAS pain scores at rest every four hours, with reminders from ward staff.
+The sub-pectoral infusion is discontinued after 24 hours and the catheter removed, together with the PCA system.
+Outcome measures are assessed at 24 hours and at routine follow-up visits, approximately 10-14 days and six months after the day of surgery (Table 1).